wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-virtual-desktops/includes/3-explore-windows-365.md

 Windows 365 is available in two editions:

- -  **Windows 365 Business**.
-This edition is made specifically for use in smaller companies (up to 300 seats) who want ready-to-use Cloud PCs with simple management options.
+ -  **Windows 365 Business:** Windows 365 Business is made specifically for use in smaller companies (up to 300 seats) who want ready-to-use Cloud PCs with simple management options.
 There are no licensing prerequisites to set up Windows 365 Business.
 There are no dependencies on Azure or Active Directory.
-It's purchased through the Microsoft 365 admin center or the Windows 365 product site.
+Purchases are made through the Microsoft 365 admin center or the Windows 365 product site.
- -  **Windows 365 Enterprise**.
-This edition is for larger companies who want unlimited seats for creating Cloud PCs.
-It includes options to create custom Cloud PCs based on device images that you create, more management options, and full integration with Microsoft Endpoint Manager.
+ -  **Windows 365 Enterprise:** Windows 365 Enterprise is for larger companies who want unlimited seats for creating Cloud PCs.
+It includes options to create custom Cloud PCs based on your created device images, more management options, and full integration with Microsoft Endpoint Manager.
 It leverages Azure AD and AD DS domains.

 ### Windows 365 versus Azure Virtual Desktop

-Windows 365 and Azure Virtual Desktop are both built on top of the same platform.
+Windows 365 and Azure Virtual Desktop are built on the same platform.
 On the backend, the functionality is essentially the same.
-They key difference is how they are provisioned and managed.
+The key difference is how they're provisioned and managed.
 The following table is a general comparison between the two solutions:

 :::row:::
   :::column:::